Access Control using Security Labels & Security Clearance

 The most important use of digital signatures is to bind a Security Clearance to a user, in order to verify that the user has the Security Clearance claimed (as opposed to reading it from a directory entry and trusting the directory).
 X.509 digital certificates can include an X.501 Security Clearance, and so this integration is clean and straightforward.
 X.509 digital certificates can also include multiple name forms for a user (e.g., and Internet email address), and so the certificate can be used to bind (using a digital signature) a Security Clearance to a name other than a directory name.

 A Security Label will be associated with a piece of information (e.g., incorporated into an email message).
-If a digital signatures is used, it will need to apply to both the Security Label and the email message; their needs to be equivalent protection to tampering with either the message or the label.
+If a digital signatures is used, it will need to apply to both the Security Label and the email message; there needs to be equivalent protection to tampering with either the message or the label.
 This means that the digital signature mechanism needs to be a part of the application standard.
 This is done for Internet messaging and documents using S/MIME, for STANAG 4406 Military Messaging, X.400 Messaging and X.500 directory.

 Security labels and security clearances are an important access control mechanism for many organizations.
 This can be supported electronically for a range of applications using Security Labels, and it can be integrated with digital signatures.